 Application time = 12.5 s

-The second experiment involves the use the DLB version of the benchmark.
+The second experiment involves the use of the DLB version of the benchmark.
 In

 this case, the source code has been slightly modified to include the DLB header